2011 in public domain: Entered the public domain in countries with life + 50 years

 In most countries of Africa and Asia, as well as Belarus, Bolivia, Canada, New Zealand, Egypt and Uruguay; a work enters the public domain 50 years after the creator's death.

 Entering the public domain in countries with life + 80 years

 Spain (for creators that died before 1987), Colombia and Equatorial Guinea have a copyright term of life + 80 years.
 The list is sorted alphabetically and includes one notable work that entered the public domain on 1 January 2011 for each creator.

 Entering the public domain in the United States

 In the United States, the copyright status of works extends for the life of the author or artists, plus 70 years.
 If the work is owned by a corporation, then the copyright extends 95 years.

 Due to the passing of the Copyright Term Extension Act (Sonny Bono Copyright Term Extension Act) in 1998, no new works would enter the public domain in this jurisdiction until 2019.

+Worldwide

+Nina Paley donated her 2008 film Sita Sings the Blues through a CC0 copyright notice.